jpadams/random-projects/README.md

  This function was created to solve a problem  posed to 5th graders at my daughter's elementary school.
  The problem is: given the numbers 1_2_3_4_5_6_7_8_9 and the operators {+, -, *, /},
- can some combination of of operators be put where the underscores are such that the after calculating in accordance with standard operator precedence rules (P.E.M.D.A.S) the result is exactly 100?
+ can some combination of operators be put where the underscores are such that the after calculating in accordance with standard operator precedence rules (P.E.M.D.A.S) the result is exactly 100?